 The many shadowy nooks and crannies on the lower two levels of Factors Walk are common resting spots for transient travelers, so that helps add to the spook factor.
 You never know who might be watching you as you explore!

 If you decide to go, it’s definitely spookiest at night.
-However, I don’t recommend exploring Factors Walk on your own after dark.
+However, I don’t recommend exploring Factors Walk on your own after dark for safety reasons.
 Take a group of friends with you, and make sure everyone stays alert.
 Check out my Savannah Crime Map to stay updated on current crime trends in the area.

 One last tip: In my personal opinion, I find the western half of Factors Walk spookier the eastern side.